-Vietnamese exports to the EU concentrated on labour intensive products including footwear, garments and textiles, coffee, seafood and furniture while the top five commodities of EU exports to Vietnam included high-tech products including boilers-machinery & mechanical products, electrical machinery & equipment, pharmaceutical products, and vehicles.
-(A summary of the EU’s and Vietnam’s trade profile as well as their mutual trade flows can be found here [231 KB] .)
+Vietnamese exports to the EU concentrated on labour intensive products including assembly of electronic items/ telephone sets, footwear, garments and textiles, coffee, seafood and furniture.
+The main commodities of EU exports to Vietnam are high-tech products, including boilers-machinery & mechanical products, electrical machinery & equipment, pharmaceutical products, and vehicles.
+(A summary of the EU’s and Vietnam’s trade profile as well as their mutual trade flows can be found here .)

 The legal framework

 Only two years after the beginning of bilateral relations, the European Community and Vietnam signed a textile trade agreement in 1992.
 It was one of the first trade deals with a Western partner and was soon followed by a broader Framework Cooperation Agreement [698 KB] in 1995, which granted Vietnam most-favoured-nation treatment in its trade relations with the EU.